SerenityOS/serenity/Documentation/BuildInstructions.md

 - `PRECOMPILE_COMMON_HEADERS`: precompiles some common headers to speedup compilation.
 - `ENABLE_KERNEL_LTO`: builds the kernel with link-time optimization.
 - `INCLUDE_WASM_SPEC_TESTS`: downloads and includes the WebAssembly spec testsuite tests
 - `BUILD_<component>`: builds the specified component, e.g. `BUILD_HEARTS` (note: must be all caps).
 Check the components.ini file in your build directory for a list of available components.
 Make sure to run `ninja clean` and `rm -rf Build/i686/Root` after disabling components.
+These options can be easily configured by using the `ConfigureComponents` utility.
+See the [Component Configuration](#component-configuration) section below.
 - `BUILD_EVERYTHING`: builds all optional components, overrides other `BUILD_<component>` flags when enabled

 Many parts of the SerenityOS codebase have debug functionality, mostly consisting of additional messages printed to the debug console.
 This is done via the `<component_name>_DEBUG` macros, which can be enabled individually at build time.
 They are listed in [this file](../Meta/CMake/all_the_debug_macros.cmake).